FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 The Kingdom of Serbs, Croats and Slovenes was created out of the peace process that ended the First World War.
 With a vast variety of ethnic, linguistic and religious groups, tensions were evident from the very beginning and it wasn't until the late 1920s that a royal dictatorship under King Alexander asserted some degree of stability.

-2. In the introduction of this quiz, the enclave of Srebrenica was describes as a "Bosniak" area.
+2. The enclave of Srebrenica is a "Bosniak" area.
 What exactly does "Bosniak" mean, and what word has it replaces pertaining to the lifestyles of the people of Srebrenica?

 From Quiz Srebrenica - Gendercide in Modern-Day Europe